 December 15, 2023 - The waitlist for the 23/24 school year expires

 The Fulton & Alsbury Academy opened in the fall of 2016, a public 6th-8th grade middle school in the Lancaster School District.
 Attending Fulton & Alsbury is an educational choice for academically motivated students interested in rigorous and relevant studies in arts and engineering.
-Our test scores are among the highest in southern California, and we are proud of our students’ accomplishments!
+Our test scores are among the highest in southern California, we've been voted AV's Best Public School for the last five years, and we are proud of our students’ accomplishments!